wenkokke/setup-agda/HACKING.md

     If there are no binary distributions, the action tries to build Agda from source.

-    If `enable-stack` was passed it tries to build Agda with Stack, otherwise it tries to build Agda with Cabal.

     - Download the source from Hackage or GitHub.

       See `getAgdaSdist` in `./src/util/app/agda.ts`.